 she won the absolute first prize in the category “Soloist with

 Orchestra”.
 She won a first prize also at the Josef Micka International Violin Competition in Prague, at "Città di Piove di Sacco" Competition, at "Adotta un Musicista" Competition in Forlì, at "Premio Crescendo AGIMUS" in Florence, at "Riviera Etrusca" Competition, at the Young Musician Competition "Città di Cremona", at "Luigi Zannuccoli" Competition, at "Città di Riccione" and "Città di Treviso" Competitions, at "Valsesia Musica" International Competition, at "Concorso Mozart" in Quinto Vicentino, at "Premio Contea", among others.

-Lucilla Rose began her violin studies at age 5 with Nicoletta Del Carlo, Edoardo Oddone and Alberto Bologni.
-Then she studied with Maurizio Sciarretta at the International Music Academy in Imola.
-In 2019 she has been admitted to Walter Stauffer Academy in Cremona studying with Salvatore Accardo.
-Since the age of 8 she has been studying with Marco Fornaciari and since 2015 privately with Mark Messenger (Royal College in London).
+Lucilla Rose began her violin studies at age 5 with Nicoletta Del Carlo.
+Since the age of 8 she has been studying with Marco Fornaciari and since 2015 privately with Mark Messenger (Royal College of Music).
+In 2019 she was admitted to Walter Stauffer Academy in Cremona and started studying with Salvatore Accardo.
+She also studied with Edoardo Oddone and Alberto Bologni.
 She attended the Václav Hudeček Academy in Czech Republic and masterclasses with Jiri Fiser and Boris Belkin.